 While depression is almost never "just a chemical imbalance," balancing brain chemistry can be a critically useful adjunct to your psychotherapeutic treatment.
 Depending on the nature and severity of your challenge or crisis, meaningful therapeutic intervention without the help of antidepressants can be like undergoing surgery without anesthetic!

-Acute levels of pain make it tough for you to 'hold' the work, or make good use of it.
-Antidepressants can relieve some of the stress associated with psychic trauma, and make it possible for you to move to the other side of an issue more effectively, and come out much stronger.
+Acute levels of pain make it tough for you to 'hold' therapeutic work, or make good use of it.
+Antidepressants can relieve some of the stress associated with psychic trauma, make it possible for you to move to the other side of a setback more effectively, and come out much stronger.
 While you may decide (instead) to rely on coping strategies you've used in the past, like alcohol/illicit drug use, overeating, over-work, shopping, getting a new pet or starting a romance to divert your pain, these can further complicate and compound your struggle!
 Frankly, no matter how tempting it seems, it's best to resist these impulses if you're hoping to make tangible and timely progress.

 I'm frequently asked if antidepressants inhibit psychic abilities.
 While these medications can reduce/control psychosis, it has never been my experience that one's psychic or clairvoyant capacity is diminished by these drugs.